How I Got Google Antigravity Working Perfectly with WSL

 Another important lesson learned: **Do not develop inside /mnt/c**.

-If you keep your projects in C:\Users\Sumit\Workspace (/mnt/c/...), tools like Git, Python, and Node will be painfully slow because every file operation has to cross the NTFS-to-Linux bridge.
+If you keep your projects in C:\Users\YourName\Workspace (/mnt/c/...), tools like Git, Python, and Node will be painfully slow because every single file operation has to cross the heavy NTFS-to-Linux translation bridge.

 The Correct Layout: